tijlleenders/ZinZen-scheduler/documentation/functional/Concepts.md

   - Ends with:
     - DateTime.
 Defaults to midnight if no time chosen.
     - Number hours spent - For example, consider the goal 'Write first draft of report' completed after investing 3 hours.
-- (Not on) - A collection of Slots that are not allowed to be used.
+- (Not on) - A collection of Activities that are not allowed to be used.